 Discover the city’s chocolate heritage

-For something a little more lighthearted, you can pay a visit to Museu de la Xocolata – the Chocolate Museum.
+For something a little more lighthearted while on workation in Barcelona, you can pay a visit to Museu de la Xocolata – the Chocolate Museum.
 Every little touch here links back to chocolate.
 Even the ticket to enter is a chocolate bar!

 Inside you can learn all about Barcelona’s role in developing chocolate-making techniques.
 It was right here in Barcelona that the world’s first mechanical chocolate production was begun in 1777.